phoz0n/Multichan-Discord-Bot/README.md

 ## How to use it?
 ```
-Fetch image from default board /wsg/:
+Fetch a random image from subreddit pic:
-random

-List all boards available:
-random list
+random pic

-Fetch a random image from /g/:
+Fetch a random image from 4chan /g/:
 random g
 ```
 ## Screenshots